Alexandra Kulick

 9/10/2019

-71 Comments
+102 Comments

-My grandfather was dropped off at a police on Christmas Eve of 1922 and never saw his mother again.
+My grandfather was dropped off at a police station on Christmas Eve of 1922 and never saw his mother again.
 The story has stuck with me for my entire life.
 As a kid, I couldn't imagine never seeing my mom again, and as a mom, I cannot imagine parting with my children.
 The extenuating circumstances must have been extreme, but they're remained a mystery nearly 100 years later.
 What we do know is that my great grandmother ended up at Central Islip State Hospital, and presumably died there, though no death certificate has been located.

 I've been trying to dig and uncover a bit more of the mystery- which sent me looking for her hospital records from Central Islip State Hospital.
 The hospital was originally opened in 1889 under the name New York City Farm for the Insane, and later became Pilgrim Psychiatric Center, which is still in operation today.